blue-yonder/tsfresh/docs/text/data_formats.rst

 make up those DataFrames.
 Each will be described with an example from the robot failures dataset (see :ref:`quick-start-label`).

-Mandatory:

 :`column_id`: This column indicates which entities the time series belong to.
 Features will be extracted individually
-    for each entity.
-The resulting feature matrix will contain one row per entity.
+    for each entity (id).
+The resulting feature matrix will contain one row per id.
     Each robot is a different entity, so each of it has a different id.
+    After rolling, each window will be a distinct entity, so it has a distinct id.

+:`column_sort`: This column contains values which allow to sort the time series (e.g. time stamps).
+    In general, it is not required to have equidistant time steps or the same time scale for the different ids and/or kinds.
+    Some features might make however only sense for equidistant time stamps.
+    If you omit this column, the DataFrame is assumed to be already sorted in ascending order.
+    The robot sensor measurements each have a time stamp which is used in this column.

+Need only to be specified on some data formats (see below):

 :`column_value`: This column contains the actual values of the time series.
     This corresponds to the measured values for different the sensors on the robots.

-Optional (but strongly recommended to specify if you have this column):

-:`column_sort`: This column contains values which allow to sort the time series (e.g. time stamps).
-It is not required
-    to have equidistant time steps or the same time scale for the different ids and/or kinds.
-    If you omit this column, the DataFrame is assumed to be already sorted in increasing order.
-    The robot sensor measurements each have a time stamp which is used in this column.

-    Please note that none of the algorithms of tsfresh uses the actual values in this time column - but only their sorting order.

-Optional:

-:`column_kind`: This column indicates the names of the different time series types (E.g. different sensors in an
+:`column_kind`: This column indicates the names of the different time series types (e.g. different sensors in an
     industrial application as in the robot dataset).
     For each kind of time series the features are calculated individually.

 Important: None of these columns is allowed to contain any ``NaN``, ``Inf`` or ``-Inf`` values.

 In the following we describe the different input formats, that are build on those columns:

 * A flat DataFrame
 * A stacked DataFrame
 * A dictionary of flat DataFrames

 The difference between a flat and a stacked DataFrame is indicated by specifying or not specifying the parameters `column_value` and `column_kind` in the :func:`tsfresh.extract_features` function.